Employment

 • First Aid CPR/AED certification a plus but not is preferred

-• Ability to carry at least 50 lbs. of material
+• Ability to carry at least 50 pounds of material

 • Must purchase or provide their own uniforms and wear them to every shift.
 Uniforms consist of a white button-down shirt, black pants or skirt, comfortable solid black shoes with no ornamentation, and a flashlight